liuyixuan820/liuyixuan820.github.io/_news/announcement_1.md

 inline: true
 ---

-I received my bachelor's degree from SJTU!
+I received my bachelor's degree as an outstanding graduate from SJTU!